ThomasBittner1/KangarooDocumentation/kangaroo/docs/face/shapeEditor1.md

 If that polygon mesh wasn't used with the *Shape Editor* yet, it'll ask you to choose a *Target List*.
 By default you just have *cartoon* and *general*.
 If you are creating a blendShape rig where you want to do most shapes including mouth, eyes, etc with blendShapes - choose *general*.
-But if you are doing a rig where you want do do most tarets with splines, then *cartoon* is a better start, because it only lists the targets that doesn't have spline rigs.
+But if you are doing a rig where you want do do most targets with splines, then *cartoon* is a better start, because it only lists the targets that doesn't have spline rigs.

 *What did he do under the hood?*
 He created a new blendShape node.
-And all the Targets that you see in the UI are basically blendShape Targets on the blendShape, just like you've already used before:
+And all the Targets that you see in the UI are basically targets on the blendShape, just like what you've probably already created before:
 ![Alt text](../images/shapeEditor_blendShape.jpg)

-!!! info "Kangaroo Tool Tip"
-    While in the gif above I just selected vertices and moved them, you can do a lot more.
-For example you can use the sculpting tools (**Mesh Tools -> Sculpting Tools**) or use some Kangaroo Geometry Tools such as the **Match** or **Smooth Vertices** tools.

 !!! note
     You are not limited to just *general* or *cartoon*!
 Later in [Adding More Main Targets](shapeEditor2.md#adding-more-main-targets)